On Bernstein inequalities on the unit ball: Introduction

 where $\varphi(x) = \sqrt{1-\|x\|^2}$, $r$ is a positive integer, and $f$ is any polynomial of degree at most $n$.
 This appears to be natural and what it should be, since the inequality reduces to, after all, the classical weighted Bernstein inequality on the interval $[0,1]$ when $d=1$.
 One of our main results in this work shows, however, the following inequality holds,

 where $\Phi_i$ is defined by

-Since $\varphi(x) \le \Phi_i(x)$ for $x\in \BB^d$, our new inequality is stronger than \eqref{eq:B1}.
-This is surprising, given how classical approximation theory on the unit ball is, and it is only one of several other inequalities of the same nature.
+Since $\varphi(x) \le \Phi_i(x)$ for $x\in \BB^d$, our new inequality is stronger than \eqref{eq:B1}. {Moreover, for certain monomials, the inequality \eqref{eq:B2} is stronger by a factor of a magnitude $n^{r/2}$ for $n$ large.} This is surprising, given how classical approximation theory on the unit ball is, and it is only one of several other inequalities of the same nature.
 Moreover, the inequality \eqref{eq:B1} holds not only for $W_\mu$ but for a large class of doubling weights on the unit ball.

 The new Bernstein inequalities on the ball are analogs of the inequalities established in \cite{GX} for the simplex.
 The latter also contains a function like $\Phi_i$ in \eqref{eq:B1}, which provides improvement over the classical Bernstein inequalities.
 In both cases, the associated function appears naturally in the Bernstein inequality derived using plurisubharmonic functions, developed in \cite{Baran}, in which $\Phi_i$ and its alike on the simplex appear naturally as the reciprocal of the Dini derivative of an extremal function.
 The connection, which provides an interpretation for the new Bernstein inequalities, will be described in the next section.